simeononsecurity/simeononsecurity.ch/content/guides/how-to-set-up-time-sources-on-windows-domains-and-standalone-systems/index.en.md

 #### External NTP Pools

 External NTP pools are globally distributed and reliable sources for time synchronization.
-They consist of a large number of NTP servers maintained by organizations and institutions worldwide.
+They consist of many NTP servers maintained by organizations and institutions worldwide.
 By configuring domain controllers to synchronize with external NTP pools, you can ensure accurate timekeeping within the Windows domain.

 To set up domain controllers to use an external NTP pool, follow these steps: